 sudo apt-get update sudo apt-get install cmake build-essential gfortran qt6-base-dev libopenbabel-dev libopenmpi-dev

-On Fedora 40 all these dependencies can be installed running the following commands:
+On Fedora 40 and subsequent versions all these dependencies can be installed running the following commands:

 sudo dnf install cmake gcc-c++ gcc-gfortran qt6-qtbase-devel openbabel-devel openmpi-devel